by Anna Wybieralska Sep 15, 2015

 DEAR_FRIEND ( Described by Spam Assassin as "Dear Friend?
 That's not very dear!")

 ... then you know you need to remove that text from your email template to help lower your spam score.
-Then, the next step is to try changing your email format, use a good ratio of text to images (one large image won't do well) and consider changing your sending domain if none of your format changes work.
-One thing to know about Spam Assassin is that if your mail 'fails' one test, is likely not enough to consider it spam.
+Consider adjusting your email format and ratio of text to images.
+Changing your sending domain may help if format changes don't work.
+Note that one failed test in Spam Assassin is not sufficient to classify your email as spam.

 The second example is this: